Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

       - act, in any event, in line with the relevant competition regulations.
    4. Ensuring trust

-      The CLP shall comply with internationally recognized technical security standards and the principles of
+      All participants of the CLP shall have to ensure
+      - IT security;
+      - data protection;
+      - transparency;
-      - confidentiality;
+      - accessibility;
       - integrity;
-      - availability;
-      - authenticity;
-      - non-repudiation;
-      - accountability;
-      - resilience.
+      - avoidance of any kind of abuse.

 ### D. Establishing a governance structure for administrating the Common Legal Platform